gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Client_Hardware.md

 ### Rules for basic audio playback {#AudioInterruptionRule}

 A client may have to play other audio content during audio playback.
 In this case, the client must play audio content according to the rules for audio playback.
 The rules for audio playback were written based on the types of audio content.
 Thus, an understanding of the types of audio content is required before understanding the audio playback rules.
-The types of audio content are classified as follows:
+The types of audio content are as follows:

 | Audio content type | Description                                                                          |
 |---------------|-------------------------------------------------------------------------------|